Skip to content

 Is New York City expensive?

 Yes, especially for hotels.
-Choosing the right base and using the subway well makes a meaningful difference.
+Choosing the right base and using the subway well makes a meaningful difference to the total cost of the trip.
+A cheaper room stops being a bargain quickly if it adds long transfers, extra taxis, or wasted time every day.

 What is the best month to visit New York City?